m16a472/AIGC-Enhanced-UAV-Based-3D-Mapping-and-Trajectory-Planning-for-Rapid-Disaster-Response/README.md

 - [ ] Release checkpoints on main datasets
 ## Acknowledgements

-This repo benefits from 3DGS, LightGaussian, Gaussian Lightning.
+This repo benefits from 3DGS and cityGS v1.
 Thanks for their great work!